Agent Skills Dashboard

 Tool Usage Accuracy

-Per-tool success vs. failure across all production agent runs.
+Per-tool success vs. failure across the mock dataset.

 Model breakdown